Brewer Fountain Plaza Renovation

 The work has transformed the busy southeast corner of the Common, creating a vibrant urban gathering spot with café tables and chairs, quality food, lunchtime piano music, chess and checkers, a reading area, and weekly summer jazz concerts.
 In addition, the adjacent Liberty Mall has been enhanced by planting new trees, restoring turf, repairing paths, and installing new curbing.

-In 2014, the final phase of the project will commence.
-We will add greenspace and trees, reduce the scale of Lafayette Mall along Tremont Street, and restore the historic iron boundary fence just below the fountain plaza (ending at the Visitors Center) to reclaim this area as parkland separated from the busy street.
+In 2014 We added greenspace and 11 more trees, reduced the scale of Lafayette Mall along Tremont Street, and restored the historic iron boundary fence just below the fountain plaza (ending at the Visitors Center) to reclaim this area as parkland separated from the busy street.